ayyash/cricket/README.md

 `npm install -g @angular/cli typescript gulp`

+> Keep an eye on https://github.com/gulp-community/gulp-less/issues/312, if not yet resolved, update node_modules/gulp-less/index file with the content of the pull request https://github.com/gulp-community/gulp-less/pull/313

 You need gulp to run the gulp tasks to prepare css out of LESS and RTL files (TODO: this is a future task).
 Always check what typescript is supported by angular and install a local version of it.

 Run